-Staff should use a concern form or blue book to record these early concerns.
-If the pupil does begin to reveal that they are being harmed or they are at risk of being harmed, staff should follow the advice below.
+Staff should use the concern form to record these early concerns.
+If the pupil does begin to reveal that they are being harmed, staff should follow the advice below.
 Following an initial conversation with the pupil, if the member of staff remains concerned, they should discuss their concerns with the DSL.